mebusy/notes/dev_notes/AI_CS188_ApplicationOfHMM.md

 <h2 id="8b6016f7e9c11348859d14b1b2968de6"></h2>

-## DBN Particle Filters
+### DBN Particle Filters

-You can again rul particle filtering in these.
+You can again run particle filtering in these.

 - A particle is a complete sample for a time step
-    - you don't have a particle per ghost , you have a particle for the entire state. there's 2 ghosts , one particle encodes location of both ghosts.
+    - you don't have a particle per ghost , you have **a particle for the entire state**. there's 2 ghosts , one particle encodes location of both ghosts.
 - Initialize: Generate prior samples for the t=1 Bayes net
     - Example particle: G₁ª = (3,3) G₁ᵇ = (5,3)
 - Elapse time: Sample a successor for each particle